US regulators have approved a new type of coronavirus test that administration officials have promoted as a key to opening up the country.

 Quidel stock has more than doubled in value since the beginning of the year, closing Friday at 158.60.

-The US has tried to ramp up testing using the genetic method, but the country’s daily testing tally has been stuck in the 200,000 to 250,000-per-day range for several weeks, falling far short of the millions of daily tests that most experts say are needed to reopen schools, businesses, churches and other institutions of daily life.
+The US has tried to ramp up testing using the genetic method, but the country’s daily testing tally has been stuck in the 200,000 to the 250,000-per-day range for several weeks, falling far short of the millions of daily tests that most experts say are needed to reopen schools, businesses, churches and other institutions of daily life.